-In 2013, we accidentally launched the PESO Model™.
+In 2014, we accidentally launched the PESO Model©.

-And by “accidentally,” I mean there was no forethought or strategic plan to what might happen when people read Spin Sucks and found the pretty little graphic we had created.
-It was the model we used internally and, at the time I wrote the book, we were still testing out what worked and what didn’t—most often on us and sometimes on clients.
+And by “accidentally,” I mean there was no forethought or strategic plan as to what might happen when people read Spin Sucks and found the pretty little graphic we had created.
+It was the model we used internally, and at the time I wrote the book, we were still testing out what worked and what didn’t—most often on us and sometimes on clients.

-The model itself was created because, during the book editing phase, my publisher really pushed me on it.
+The model itself was created because my publisher pushed me on it during the book editing phase.
 She said it needed a name.
-Once we had a name, we had to make sure it wasn’t already used or copyrighted.
-Then we had to create a graphic to go along with it.
+Once we had a name, we had to ensure it wasn’t already used or copyrighted.
+Then, we had to create a graphic to go along with it.
 So I hired a designer and had it beautifully created…and then we published the book.

 From where my team and I sit, the PESO Model is a total no-brainer (although we’ve been constantly refining and improving it over the years), but that doesn’t mean it’s always easy for people to implement

-The PR environment that led to the PESO Model has changed a lot, too.
+The PR environment leading to the PESO Model has also changed significantly.
 Back in my day…hahaha!
-Just kidding.
+I’m just kidding.
 I’m not ancient.
 Yet.

-But A LOT has changed in just the last 10 years.
+But A LOT has changed in just the last ten years.

 Some of you will remember when we were glorified scrapbookers.
-We used to cut stories out of newspapers and magazines and use glue sticks to paste them into clip books.
+We used to cut stories out of newspapers and magazines and paste them into clipbooks using glue sticks.

-But that’s not the landscape we’re looking at anymore, is it?
+But that’s not the landscape we’re looking at anymore.
 Not even a little.

-Times have changed, and a new model has been developed by clever people (ahem) to help communicators of all kinds.
+Times have changed, and clever people (ahem) have developed a new model to help communicators.

-Sometimes using the PESO Model can be a struggle for communicators, especially because it’s different from what they’ve used in the past—and from what executives expect.
+Sometimes, using the PESO Model can be a struggle for communicators, especially because it’s different from what they’ve used in the past and what executives expect.

-Let’s get started with what those struggles are and then we’ll talk about how to get over them so you can start implementing the PESO Model with great success.
+Let’s start by discussing those struggles, and then we’ll discuss how to overcome them so you can successfully implement the PESO Model.

-There are four key reasons people struggle with the PESO Model:
+There are five key reasons people struggle with the PESO Model:

 Experience and Wisdom

-Those of us with many years of experience know that can’t be replaced.
-We’re wise and we have an expertise that only comes with experience.
-At the same time…we get stuck in our ways.
+Those of us with many years of experience know that it can’t be replaced.
+We’re wise, and we have expertise that only comes with experience.
+At the same time, we get stuck in our ways.

 Not intentionally because we often know what works and what doesn’t—so we stick with the what works part.
 But that also doesn’t leave room to learn new skills, add new strategies, or figure out which tools we can add.
-Even as forward-thinking and willing to take risks as I am, I struggle with adding new things—especially when we’re crazy busy.
+Even as forward-thinking and willing to take risks, I struggle with adding new things—especially when we’re crazy busy.

 We had a client who will always be one of my favorites.
-He would come to our weekly calls with a list of questions to ask me and we’d have really high-level conversations about what was changing in the industry and how he might incorporate those things into his business.
+He would come to our weekly calls with a list of questions to ask me, and we’d have high-level conversations about what was changing in the industry and how he might incorporate those things into his business.

 One day, probably eight or so years ago, he asked me what I thought about doing some things on Pinterest.
-I told him, because he didn’t have a very visual business, I thought it was a waste of time.
-Well, he had a crack jack intern who totally proved me wrong!
+I told him that because his business wasn’t very visual, I thought it was a waste of time.
+Well, he had a crack-jack intern who totally proved me wrong!

 Because their centers of influence—the people who influence the decisions in school systems—were teachers, they were all over Pinterest.
 And it ended up driving about 80% of their new leads.

 The point is, don’t let experience and wisdom stop you from implementing the PESO Model.
-And don’t let a lack of those two things prevent you from suggesting ideas and moving things ahead, particularly when it comes to shared and owned media.
+Don’t let a lack of those two things prevent you from suggesting ideas and moving things ahead, particularly regarding shared and owned media.

 Using Data to Make Your Case

-What do you do if a colleague, boss, or client is stuck in the past and it’s looking impossible to implement the PESO Model because all they care about is follower counts and media impressions?
+What do you do if a colleague, boss, or client is stuck in the past and cannot implement the PESO Model because they only care about follower counts and media impressions?

 You have to hit them with the numbers.